IBM-Cloud/Scalable-web-app-node/terraform/README.md

 3. Optional.
 Click **Generate plan**.
 This action takes you to the "Activity" page, where the status of the generating plan is displayed.

-4. After the plan is finished generating, click **Apply plan**.
+4. After you enter all the values for the variables and are satisfied with the changes, click **Apply plan**.
 Note, this step takes some time to complete (usually between 20-30 minutes, but it can take longer), due to the creation of a new Kubernetes cluster.

 5. Follow the progress of this step by clicking the **View log** link next to the corresponding step.